wAlber47/Hangman/README.md

 * Various Difficulties
     * Changes the lists of words to pull from, (various lengths and complexity).
 * Two Player Versus Mode
-    * Allows one player to pick the word, while another guesses, then swaps roles.
+    * Allows one player to pick the word, while another guesses
-    * Winner is chosen based on number of guesses.

 #### Possible Additions:
 * Ability to implement a custom list of words
 * Command-line "GUI"
+    * Basic figures created with '/', '\', '|' and 'O'
 * Somehow to check inputted words from users in versus mode
     * Currently allows for random characters to be inputted, not English words.